-Trump’s fruitless trip to Asia has left regional countries in a bind, as their values align more with traditional liberal economic practices formerly promoted by the US than those pushed by Beijing.
+President Trump’s fruitless trip to Asia has left regional countries in a bind, as their values align more with traditional liberal economic practices formerly promoted by the US than those pushed by Beijing.

-Chinese President Xi Jinping has staked out China’s intention to take charge, proclaiming that China has become a “regional super-power”.
-Yet countries such as Vietnam, the Philippines, Japan, and South Korea are wary of further Chinese political, economic and military influence in the region.
-Their concerns have become even more pressing following President Trump’s trip to Asia which failed to produce a clear US foreign policy agenda for the region.
+Chinese President Xi Jinping has staked out China’s intention to take charge, proclaiming China has become a “regional super-power”.
+Yet countries such as Vietnam, the Philippines, Japan, and South Korea are wary of further Chinese political, economic, and military influence in the region.
+Their concerns have become even more pressing following Trump’s trip to Asia which failed to produce a clear foreign policy agenda for the region.

-Moreover, Indo-Pacific middle powers are working with one another via multilateral military agreements to try to cope with the associated political turbulence.
+Indo-Pacific middle powers are working with one another via multilateral military agreements to try and cope with the associated political turbulence.
 Three of the Indo-Pacific’s more sophisticated militaries — India, Japan, and Australia — have returned to the quadrilateral security dialogue with the US.
 The dialogue was first created ten years ago, but fell apart seemingly over Australian concerns about damaging bilateral relations with China.
-The revitalised quad appears to have the same overall objective as the CPTPP – to encourage US involvement in Asian political affairs while trying to minimise the expansion of Chinese influence.
+The quad appears to have the same overall objective as the CPTPP – to encourage US involvement in Asian political affairs while trying to minimise the expansion of Chinese influence.

-The leadership turmoil has been further exacerbated by President Trump’s trip to Asia.
+The economic leadership turmoil has been further exacerbated by President Trump’s trip to Asia.
 According to Ian Bremmer, the President of the Eurasia Group, “The principal takeaway from Trump’s big Asia trip: virtually zero progress on any issue that matters to the Americans”.
-The President failed to spur productive negotiations concerning trade agreements with Japan, South Korea, and the Philippines, or ease the region’s fears of US abandonment following the Obama administration’s heightened levels of engagement.
+The President failed to spur productive negotiations concerning trade agreements with Japan, South Korea, and the Philippines or ease the region’s fears of US abandonment following the Obama administration’s heightened levels of engagement.
 Instead, the trip appeared to reinforce the lack of US leadership in the region, and strengthened China’s position.

-Despite the best efforts of Indo-Pacific middle powers (namely India and those affiliated with the CPTPP), leadership turmoil will continue under the current trajectory of the Trump presidency.
+Despite the best efforts of Indo-Pacific middle powers, namely those affiliated with the CPTPP and India, economic leadership turmoil will continue under the current trajectory of the Trump presidency.
 It appears that Trump’s protectionist trade agenda runs contrary to the Indo-Pacific’s well-established liberal economic norms.
 CPTPP countries plus India will have to re-evaluate how to best cope with their disenchantment with the idea of a Chinese led politico-economic order paired with the Trump administration’s underwhelming diplomatic engagement with the region.
-The most likely avenue for CPTPP countries and India will be short-term politico-economic policies aimed at weathering the storm until the next US administration provides further context on which direction US foreign policy will take in the decades ahead.Likewise, the quadrilateral security dialogue between the US, Japan, Australia, and India will likely wither in the current political climate.
-The entire arrangement hinges on US cooperation, and Trump’s primary military concerns appear to be counterterrorism operations and volatility on the Korean Peninsula.
-While North Kore’s nuclear and missile developments are pertinent to Japan, the US, and to a lesser degree Australia, the absence of South Korea from this dialogue significantly reduces the practicality of exercises or training in regards to the Peninsula.
-Therefore, as this quadrilateral framework doesn’t seem serve Trump’s agenda, it will likely not receive the resources or attention in needs to make it relevant to the region’s security dynamics.
+The most likely avenue for CPTPP countries and India will be short-term politico-economic policies aimed at weathering the storm until the next US administration provides further context on which direction the US will head moving forward.